domstolene/da-otel-agent/README.md

 ## The Agent Configuration Service

 The _OpenTelemetry Agent Configuration Service_ is a component of this project that keeps track of different agent configurations.
 This service exposes a RESTful API that allows clients to interact with it.
-The API supports all the common REST verbs except `PATCH`.
+The API supports all the common REST verbs.
 The endpoints are as follows:

-* `POST /agent-configuration` – Posts a _new_ agent configuration.
-The configuration must be in the payload.
+* `POST /agent-configuration` – Posts _new_ agent configuration(s).
+The configuration must be in the payload as a single object or an array if posting multiple configurations.
+* `PATCH /agent-configuration/<id>` – Updates the agent configuration with any changes.
+Only _changed_ values will be updated and the payload does not have to be complete.
 * `GET /agent-configuration/<id>` – Returns an agent configuration or 404 if not found.
 * `PUT /agent-configuration/<id>` – Updates an existing configuration, returns 404 if not found, or 403 if it is set to be _read only_.
 The configuration must be in the payload.
 * `DELETE /agent-configuration/<id>` – Deletes the agent configuration.